Strypper/mauisland/README.md

 # ⚠ Warning

-We just introduced our breaking changes and this will impact the community for trying our project.
+We just introduced our breaking changes and this will impact the community for trying out our project.
 Our application require appsettings.Development.json
 Please kindly create this file like below image

 ![image](https://user-images.githubusercontent.com/32596308/221789108-b2795d5e-00d1-4cca-a166-757e818a5983.png)